efchea1/Biomarkers-and-Clinical-Covariates-for-Predicting-Prostate-Cancer-Recurrence/README.md

 **Biomarkers:** 40 biomarkers standardized to have an SD = 1.

 **Modifications:**
-Created binary outcome variable for recurrence within five years based on biochemical failure and follow-up time.
+Created a binary outcome variable for recurrence within five years based on biochemical failure and follow-up time.
 Gleason score was recoded as an ordered factor with levels (3+3, 3+4, 4+3, 4+4, 4+5).

 Justification: Having the Gleason score as an ordered factor helps in accurately modeling the relationship between Gleason scores and the likelihood of PCa recurrence.
 It allows the models to recognize the inherent order in the Gleason scores, which can impact the predictions and interpretations.